LeapX

 Document required: PowerPoint template-based application.
 Download here.

-The application may be submitted by the PI directly or through the relevant cluster-level office/PHI office/co-funding partner via email to grant@nhic.cris.sg.
+The application may be submitted by the PI directly via email to grant@nhic.cris.sg.
 Please ensure that the key stakeholders are on copy (cluster/institute level offices and co-funding entity)

 Email subject to reflect “NHIC LeapX Application: Add Name of clinical PI (PHI) – Add Co-funding partner”